JARVIS: An Evidence-Grounded Retrieval System for Interpretable Deceptive Reviews Adjudication: Method

 \subsection{Retrieval-Augmented LLM Reasoning}

 We adopt a graph-grounded retrieval strategy, allowing the LLM to query externalized knowledge from $\mathcal{G}_r$ for reasoning.
-Given a query review $r_0$ the LLM retrieves relevant evidence paths from the graph:
+Given a query review $r_0$, the LLM retrieves relevant evidence paths from the graph:

 The detailed LLM configuration, retrieved evidence schema, and reasoning design are presented in Table \ref{tab:llm_reasoning_schema}.
 Specifically, the reasoning process mimics the cognitive workflow of a human auditor, moving from low-level data extraction (e.g., IP and device logs) to high-level pattern recognition (e.g., unnatural stylistic coordination among reviews).
 To this end, we have obtained an interpretable verdict and a comprehensive evidence chain for the target review generated by the LLM.
-This output can be utilized for both automated residual risk discovery and as an auxiliary tool for manual adjudication.
+High-risk cases trigger automated disposal, while medium-risk evidence chains and scores serve as references for manual adjudication.